Justified Representation in Approval-Based Committee Voting: Preliminaries

 \section{Preliminaries}

-We consider a social choice setting with a set of agents (voters) $N=\{1,\ldots, n\}$ and a set of candidates $C=\{c_1,\ldots, c_m\}$.
-Each agent $i\in N$ submits an approval ballot $A_i\subseteq C$, which represents the subset of candidates that she approves of.
+We consider a social choice setting with a set $N=\{1,\ldots, n\}$ of voters and a set $C$ of candidates.
+Each voter $i\in N$ submits an approval ballot $A_i\subseteq C$, which represents the subset of candidates that she approves of.
 We refer to the list $\calA = (A_1,\ldots, A_n)$ of approval ballots as the {\em ballot profile}.
-We will consider {\em approval-based multi-winner voting rules} that take as input $(N, C, \calA, k)$, where $k$ is a positive integer that satisfies $k\le |C|$, and return a subset $W \subseteq C$ of size $k$, which we call the {\em winning set}, or {\em committee}~\cite{MaKi12a}.
+We will consider {\em approval-based multi-winner voting rules} that take as input a tuple $(N, C, \calA, k)$, where $k$ is a positive integer that satisfies $k\le |C|$, and return a subset $W \subseteq C$ of size $k$, which we call the {\em winning set}, or {\em committee} \citep{MaKi12a}.
 We omit $N$ and $C$ from the notation when they are clear from the context.
-Several such rules are defined below.
-Whenever the description of the rule does not uniquely specify a winning set, we assume that ties are broken according to a fixed priority order over size-$k$ subsets; however, most of our results do not depend on the tie-breaking rule.
+Several approval-based multi-winner rules are defined below.
+Whenever the description of the rule does not uniquely specify a winning set, we assume that ties are broken according to some deterministic procedure; however, most of our results do not depend on the tie-breaking rule.